Lieferfrist: ca. 3-12 Werktage

 As we travel down the path of life, the structure of our skin begins to change.
 Take the time to massage in your cleanser, working in upwards motions to discourage sagging.
 Manipulating and applying pressure to your skin will also increase oxygen and blood flow to the area for an instant glow.
 Win-win.

 Not all cleansers are created equal, and the consistency and the ingredients really matter.
-If your skin is on the oily or combination side, there’s a tendency to gravitate towards foaming washes with stripping ingredients to whisk away excess oil.
-In some cases these can be too harsh for the skin, leaving it tight and dehydrated.
-On the other side of the fence are super thick, oil-based cleansers that, if used as your only cleanse, can leave a film over your complexion.
-Skin feels suffocated, and can break out in retaliation.
+If your skin is on the oily or combination side, there’s a tendency to gravitate towards foaming washes with stripping ingredients to whisk away oil.
+These are often too harsh for the skin, leaving it tight, dehydrated and considerably less comfortable than when you started using it.
+Instead look for a cleanser that gives back to the skin, instead of just taking away.
+Balm or oil-based cleansers are brilliant for dry skin, helping to nourish the skin at the same time as persuading away grime.

 Bacteria thrive in warm, moist environments, which is why bathrooms are such a hot-bed for mould.
 So, if you have been making a habit of leaving your face cloth to dry on the side of the sink, you might want to re-think.
 To keep your facial or muslin cloth at it’s best, and to avoid transferring yesterday’s grime back onto your face, wash daily and dry properly.
 In an ideal world, it’s a good idea to have a collection of seven cloths, one for every day of the week, so you can wash them all in bulk.